-This is a story about a founder who learned the “Investor Pitch as Story” model (IPAS) from Day 1 of her pitch journey – and how the opportunities, wins, and checks began to accumulate when she gained mastery of it and implemented it again and again.
+This is a story about a founder who learned the Forbes.com featured HOW-TO model we developed from Day 1 of her pitch journey.
+It’s about and how the opportunities, wins, and checks began to accumulate when she gained mastery of it and implemented it again and again.

 Jen wrote her first company check to On Point.
 It felt like a gamble.
 Would it be worth it?
 She admits in the interview… “it was a hard check to write.”
 Now that she’s mastered this model, she has investors writing checks to fund TiLT (formerly Career Allies) into its next phase of growth.